 - Consistency across channels.
 Traditionally, eCommerce website changes are routed through the IT team.
 Users of headless commerce can skip that step and deploy their own changes independently and absent developers.
 Since non-developers can commit changes to the front end without having to submit tickets to the IT team, updates can be made simultaneously across multiple channels, reflecting one consistent voice and message.

 - Bespoke experiences.
 Personalize the customer experience on a greater scale.
-Headless commerce gives companies the power to deliver bespoke experiences by channel tailored to use case.
+Headless commerce gives companies the power to deliver bespoke experiences by channel tailored to the use cases.

 - Increased audience and revenue.
 Headless commerce can help brands increase their digital presence as they get their brand and products on as many digital properties as possible.
 This increases awareness and helps brands sell more.